The Canadian Cookie Monster

 Chocolate Heavens

-unsweetened chocolate2 oz These are for showing off your cookie-making prowess to guests, they are far too rich for everyday eating.
+unsweetened chocolate2 oz These are for showing off your cookie-making prowess to guests, they're really too rich for everyday eating.
 Melt the unsweetened chocolate, the first cup of chips, butter and coffee together over low heat, let cool.
 Beat eggs with sugar until stiff (4 min), combine cooled chocolate mixture, fold in flour presifted with baking powder, then the second cup of chips.
-(Use semisweet if you can't find European-style bittersweet.)
+(Use milk chocolate or white chips if you can't find European-style bittersweet.)
 Spoon heaping tablespoons on cookie sheet, bake 350°F 11 min.
 The insides should be soft coming from the oven, they will set as they cool.

 semisweet chips1 cup